 Listening to short wave broadcasts gave me a strong sense of contact with the enormous variety of cultures and ways of thinking embodied in the human race in all parts of the globe.
 For this I built my own progression of short wave receivers and became fascinated by the ionospheric propagation of signals.

 The HF radio spectrum is divided up into bands by international treaty.
 My interest, however, has always centred on the international broadcast bands.
-Transmissions from every nation and culture provide rich, varied and challenging content all around the clock.
+Transmissions from every nation and culture provide rich, varied and challenging content around the clock.
 First hand geographical insight.
 Every shade of political philosophy.
 A complete and unfiltered view of all humanity.

-Therefore, unfiltered, in the context of short wave listening, can mean only that stages 3 and 4 are circumvented - which is nonetheless an improvement.
+Consequently, unfiltered, in the context of short wave listening, can mean only that stages 3 and 4 are circumvented — which is nonetheless an improvement.

 A brief outline of the short wave (HF) broadcast radio bands is shown below.
 These may have been change since I wrote this and allocations may differ slightly between global regions.
 The colours for daytime propagation (lower) and night time propagation (upper) have the same meanings as on my propagation diagram.